dcdpr/did-btcr2/mdbook/src/beacons.md

 An [SMT Beacon] creates a [Beacon Signal] that commits to multiple [BTCR2 Update Announcements][BTCR2 Update Announcement], each identified by a **did:btcr2** identifier.
 To do so, it constructs an optimized [Sparse Merkle Tree] as defined in [Appendix: Optimized Sparse Merkle Tree Implementation] and publishes the Merkle root.

-An [SMT Beacon] provides maximum privacy for the DID controller, as the DID controller never has to reveal their DIDs or [BTCR2 Updates] to the aggregator.
+An [SMT Beacon] provides maximum privacy for the DID controller, as the DID controller never has to reveal their DIDs or [BTCR2 Updates][BTCR2 Update] to the aggregator.

 The `type` of a `service` defining an [SMT Beacon] in a DID document is `"SMTBeacon"`.